Smiley baby sitting in a highchair being fed from a spoon

 However big or small, whatever your primary area of interest, if you support our manifesto, we’d love to welcome you.

-To sign up or find out more, please email our admin: [email protected]
+To sign up or find out more, please email our admin: [email protected].

-• Three children playing in a garden
+Three children playing in a garden

-Our other influencing work in Northern Ireland
+Our wider influencing work in Northern Ireland

-• Free school meals petition hand in.
+Free school meals petition hand in.
 Group outside Number 10 Downing Street

 Campaign with us